willsowerbutts/flash4/README.txt

   $ srec_cat image.hex -intel -fill 0xFF 0 0x80000 -output image.bin -binary
   $ srec_cat image.bin -binary -output image.hex -intel

-FLASH4 can use three different methods to access the Flash ROM chip.
+FLASH4 can use several different methods to access the Flash ROM chip.
 The best available method is determined automatically at run time.
 Alternatively you may provide a command-line option to force the use of a specific method.

 The first two methods use bank switching to map sections of the ROM into the CPU address space.
 FLASH4 will detect the presence of RomWBW or UNA BIOS and use the bank switching methods they provide.

+On P112 systems the P112 B/P BIOS is detected and P112 bank switching is used.

-If neither RomWBW nor UNA BIOS is detected and the system has a Z180 CPU, FLASH4 will use the Z180 DMA engine to access the Flash ROM chip.
+If no bank switching method can be auto-detected, and the system has a Z180 CPU, FLASH4 will use the Z180 DMA engine to access the Flash ROM chip.
 This does not require any bank switching but it is slower and will not work on all platforms.

-Z180 DMA access requires the flash ROM to be linearly mapped into the lower region of physical memory, as it is on the Mark IV SBC.
-The N8-2312 has additional memory mapping hardware, consequently Z180 DMA access on the N8-2312 is NOT SUPPORTED and if forced will corrupt the contents of RAM; use bank switched access instead.
+Z180 DMA access requires the flash ROM to be linearly mapped into the lower region of physical memory, as it is on the Mark IV SBC (for example).
+The N8-2312 has additional memory mapping hardware, consequently Z180 DMA access on the N8-2312 is NOT SUPPORTED and if forced will corrupt the contents of RAM;
+use one of the supported bank switching methods instead.

 Z180 DMA access requires the Z180 CPU I/O base control register configured to locate the internal I/O addresses at 0x40 (ie ICR bits IOA7, IOA6 = 0, 1).